Malaokia/book3/src/hackathons/twitter/index.md

 Our team came up with the following interesting events:

+3.Has "US" and "Crash" tweets observed? contributed by Mingqi Liew
-1. Has observed .... ? contributed by (Name)
+1. Has observed languages other than English and Russian? contributed by Karen

-  (one sentence justification why this event is interesting)
+    The predominant language used in tweets is English and we are collecting tweets with the term Russia, so I would think that languages other than English and Russian would be very rare.

-1. Has observed .... ? contributed by (Name)
+1. Has observed the word Putin? contributed by Brian

-  (one sentence justification why this event is interesting)
+  There's alot of mentioning of Putin

-1. Has observed .... ? contributed by (Name)
+1. Has "US" and "Crash" tweets observed? contributed by Mingqi Liew

-  (one sentence justification why this event is interesting)
+  There's not alot of mentioning tweets that has mentioned "US" and "crash" which indicated American or not a lot of people relate US and the crash

 (add more until you hit N where N is the number of people on your team)